juansca/tesis-escrita/Modeling/modeling_tmp.md

 z-score as a function of the remotely sensed environmental variables.
 All the models were implemented using functions from the sklearn library, freely available in Python.

+Previous experiences on the modeling of epidemiological applications us- ing remotely sensed environmental variables report good results with this approach [51, 37, 52].
+We used simple linear and ridge regressions, the latter with Tikhonov regularization with cross-validation.
+Note that Ridge regres- sion is often referred to as “weight decay” in the ML literature.